Analyzing SELLAS Life Sciences Group (SLS) and Its Competitors

 |SELLAS Life Sciences Group Competitors

-SELLAS Life Sciences Group has a beta of 1.56, suggesting that its share price is 56% more volatile than the S&P 500.
-Comparatively, SELLAS Life Sciences Group’s peers have a beta of 1.27, suggesting that their average share price is 27% more volatile than the S&P 500.
+SELLAS Life Sciences Group has a beta of 1.56, meaning that its stock price is 56% more volatile than the S&P 500.
+Comparatively, SELLAS Life Sciences Group’s peers have a beta of 1.27, meaning that their average stock price is 27% more volatile than the S&P 500.

 Analyst Ratings

-This is a summary of recent ratings for SELLAS Life Sciences Group and its peers, as provided by MarketBeat.com.
+This is a breakdown of recent ratings and recommmendations for SELLAS Life Sciences Group and its peers, as provided by MarketBeat.com.

 |Sell Ratings